 Technique and form

-It is possible to have speed with technique and form, and it is about training the body to switch on muscles reflexively to protect and stabilise the back; creating coaching conditions where bracing happens automatically.
+It is possible to have speed with technique and form.
+It is about training the body to switch on muscles reflexively to protect and stabilise the back, creating coaching conditions where bracing happens automatically.

 As such, the learning and creation of new pathways are what creates resilience, and we bounce back to an improved state.